RobThree/IP2Country/README.md

 More on actual, compatible, databases can be found [in the wiki](../../wiki/IP-to-country-databases)

-## Acuracy
+## Accuracy

-The acuracy depends entirely on the acuracy of the datasource.
+The accuracy depends entirely on the accuracy of the datasource.
 This library has no built-in data whatsoever.
 You _may_ also want to ensure your datasource doesn't provide ranges to the `IP2CountryResolver` that overlap.
 It's up to you / the datasource to ensure the data is as acurate as possible (and as up-to-date as possible).

 ## Benchmarks / performance: